dccooper/user_manual/README.md

 ### Working together
 #### Trust
 Unless this is your first or second job ever, my default assumption is that you're an adult and I can trust you.
 From experience I know that this is not always the case, but I try to give you the benefit of the doubt.
+I'm not going to micromange you.
+I would rather you send something out you think is ready to go, than have you wait until I review it.
+(Unless you need to CYA on something, then by all means...)

 It takes a lot to break my trust - but goofing something up time and time again or delivering subpar product is a good way to do it.
 If you think you've lost my trust, let's talk about it.
-I'll be honest and I'll commit to work with you to give you specific guidance on how we can fix things.
+I'll be honest and can commit to work with you to give you specific guidance on how we can fix things if that's what you want.

 I also take your trust in me very seriously.
 It's important for me that you trust and respect me.
 One of the ways I'll know, is if you're open and honest with me.
 (See Feedback > From you to me)
 #### Initiative
 Again from my default assumption of you as an adult, I expect you to take initiative and try to solve problems and get answers on your own first.
 If you haven't, I recommend taking the course [Power Searching with Google](http://www.powersearchingwithgoogle.com/).
 A lot of times, being perceived as "smart" is really "just knowing how to use Google really well."
 If you try and fail, that's fine.
 I do that a lot myself.
 Come back and let's see if we can figure something out together.